ebeuerle/resolved_sva_issues/README.md

 2. Fill out you halo api key pair

-3. Add the SVA key you want to match on (format: sva::::bash)
+3. Add the SVA key you want to match on (example format: sva::::bash)

 ### Run